Octopuses Get Strangely Cuddly On The Mood Drug Ecstasy

 "Just because they have the protein," she says, "doesn't mean that when MDMA binds to the protein it's going to do anything like what it does in a human or a mouse."

-To find out, she and Eric Edsinger, a colleague working at the Marine Biological Laboratory in Woods Hole, Massachusetts, first had to figure out how to give octopuses ecstasy.
+To find out, she and Eric Edsinger, a colleague working at the Marine Biological Laboratory in Woods Hole, Mass., first had to figure out how to give octopuses ecstasy.
 They put the hand-sized creatures in a beaker filled with seawater and MDMA, so the octopuses could absorb the drug through their gills.

 The researchers started out with high doses of the drug, just to see if it had any effect on octopuses at all.